On Imbalanced Regression with Hoeffding Trees: Related Work

-Finally, a useful way for regularizing decision trees is that of \emph{pruning}~\citep{Book:C45,Book:CART,Book:Mitchell}.
-However, pruning has not become popular for incremental decision trees, by virtue of the fact that one needs to train a complete tree and then try to work backwards by pruning appropriate branches that may in fact increase the generalization ability of the tree.
-Nevertheless, a promising method that was recently developed for regularizing decision trees is that of \emph{hierarchical shrinkage (HS)}~\citep{DT:Regularization:HierarchicalShrinkage} where every node from the root to the leaf of the decision tree has some amount of say in the final prediction.
-This new approach is a post-hoc regularization technique that does not require the construction of a full tree, or performing costly operations such as pruning certain branches or generated rules, and one can apply it to incremental decision trees provided some necessary statistics from the stream are being recorded.
-For this reason, as far as we know, for the first time we integrate this method to incremental decision trees and investigate its effect on predictive accuracy.
-This is coupled with the inclusion of KDE as an additional method for smoothing the predicted labels in imbalanced domains.
+Finally, a useful way for regularizing decision trees is that of \emph{pruning}~\citep{Book:CART,Book:C45}.
+However, pruning is rarely used for incremental trees since it requires constructing a full tree and then pruning branches in a costly post-processing step.
+A more recent alternative for regularization is \emph{hierarchical shrinkage (HS)}~\citep{DT:Regularization:HierarchicalShrinkage}, where all nodes along the root-to-leaf path contribute to the final prediction.
+HS is a post-hoc regularization method that avoids building a complete tree or performing expensive pruning operations, and can be applied to incremental trees provided sufficient streaming statistics are maintained.
+To our knowledge, we are the first to integrate HS into incremental decision trees and evaluate its impact on predictive accuracy, coupled with KDE-based smoothing for imbalanced domains.